natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

 Syntax
 ~~~~~~~~~

 F-string is a literal line with a letter f in front of it.
+Inside
-Inside f- string, in figure brackets there are names of variables that will be substituted:
+f-string, in curly braces there are names of variables that will
+be substituted:

 .. code:: python